ACELab-SHU/ACE-AURA/pages/mydoc/mydoc_get_started.md

 ##

-Welcome to the **OpenAURA** project!
+Welcome to the **OpenEcho** project!
 This guide will walk you through setting up your development environment, installing required toolchains, cloning the project, and building the codebase.

 ### ✅ System Requirements